RUCKBReasoning/TableLLM/README.md

 - WikiTQ: Limit the table to a token count of less than 500 and randomly sample 633 instances.
 - TAT-QA: Limit the table to a token count of less than 500 and randomly sample 800 instances.
 - FeTaQA: Limit the table to a token count of less than 500 and randomly sample 753 instances.
-- OTTQA: Limit the table to a token count of less than 500 and use all instances that meet this condition.
 - WikiSQL: As the WikiSQL testset contains incorrect answers and ambiguous questions, we manually filter out 1000 records and construct a subset of the WikiSQL testset called wikisql-human-annotated.
 - Spider: As TableLLM currently focuses on single-table queries, we filter out single-table questions in Spider dev ser and also remove questions whose answers are empty.
 - Self-created: We create a new benchmark, including the insert, delete, update, query, merge, and chart operations of tables.
 For more details, please refer to the paper.